-Tax reform introduced a \$10,000 cap on the itemized deduction for state and local, sales, income or property taxes for tax years beginning in 2018 and before 2026.
+In 2017, tax reform introduced the state and local deduction cap, which places a limitation on the deductibility of state and local property and income taxes from federal taxable income of \$10,000, starting with taxable years beginning in 2018 and before 2026.
 While the limitation impacts all individual taxpayers, it will especially impact taxpayers who will file returns in states with high income and property taxes, including New York, New Jersey, Connecticut, California, Maryland, and Oregon, and on married couples (regardless of whether they file jointly or separately).
-The cap limits taxpayers' SALT deductions to \$10,000 per return, and married taxpayers who file separately can only deduct up to \$5,000 each, for itemized deductions.
+The cap limits taxpayers' state and local tax (SALT) deductions to \$10,000 per return, and married taxpayers who file separately can only deduct up to \$5,000 each, for itemized deductions.
 The cap does not apply to deductions resulting from a trade or business.